Best 65-inch TV Buying Guide: Welcome to What Hi-Fi?'s round-up of the best 65-inch TVs you can buy in 2020.

 The Q70R produces a brilliantly detailed and sharp image with vibrant but natural colours.
 It also boasts the same operating system and app selection as every other model in Samsung's 2019 QLED range, and that makes it a joy to use and gives you access to more content than any rival system

 Read the full Samsung QE65Q70R review

 Instead of adding a soundbar to your OLED TV at a later date, Philips solves the problem by integrating a Dolby Atmos soundbar into its 65OLED984 .
 It's no ordinary soundbar either, given it's designed by Bowers & Wilkins.
-The design is quite unique - the OLED panel is perched on top of a floor-standing pedestal which also incorporates the bar.
+The design is unique - the OLED panel is perched on top of a floor-standing pedestal that also incorporates the bar.

 This Philips OLED set isn't just smartly packaged.
 Slight motion issues aside, it produces a brilliant 4K HDR picture.
 In fact, we don't think there's another OLED TV on the market that picks out as much detail.
 It's a punchy and dynamic performer with Full HD SDR content too.
 Sonically, the TV serves up an open and spacious soundstage where there's genuine placement of dialogue and effects and more than enough bass on tap.

 Sure the 65OLED984 is a very pricey proposition, but this combination of picture and sound quality justifies the outlay.

 Samsung has pulled out all the stops for its current 4K TV range, and the Q90R QLED sufficiently raises the bar on previous models.
 This 65-inch Q90R is a backlit TV that goes almost as black as an OLED and has OLED-like viewing angles, while retaining the Samsung QLED advantage of greater brightness.